Hybrid Beamforming and Combining for Millimeter Wave Full Duplex Massive MIMO Interference Channel: SYSTEM MODEL

 where $\kappa_{i_l}$, $\bmH_{i_l}^{LoS}$ and $\bmH_{i_l}^{Ref}$ denote the Rician factor, the line-of-sight (LoS) component matrix and the matrix of reflected components, respectively, at node $i_l \in\mathcal{L}$.
 The channel matrix $\bmH_{i_l}^{Ref}$ can be modelled as in \eqref{channel_model}.
 The elements of matrix $\bmH_{i_l}^{LoS}$ at $m$-th row and $n$-th column can be modelled as

-where $\rho$ is the power normalization constant which assure that $\mathbb{E}(||\bmH_{i_l}^{LoS}(m,n)||_F^2)= N_{i_l}^r N_{i_l}^t$ and $r_{m,n}$ is the distance parameter between the $m$-th receive and the $n$-th transmit antenna.
+where $\rho$ is the power normalization constant which assure that $\mathbb{E}(||\bmH_{i_l}^{LoS}(m,n)||_F^2)= N_{i_l}^r N_{i_l}^t$ and $r_{m,n}$ depends on the antenna array geometry.
 The WSR maximization problem for a massive MIMO interference channel under the total sum-power constraint and the unit-modulus phase shifters over the mmWave FD massive MIMO interference channel can be stated as

 The scalars $w_{i_l}$ and $w_{i_r}$ denote the rate weights for node $i_l \in \mathcal{L}$ and $i_r \in \mathcal{R}$, respectively, and $p_a$ denote the total sum-power constraint for node $a \in \mathcal{L} \;\mbox{or}\; \in \mathcal{R}$.
 The constraints $\eqref{c2}$ and $\eqref{c3}$ denote the unit-modulus phase-shifter constraint on node $a$ for the analog beamformer and combiner, respectively.
 In the problem statement, $\bmG,\bmV,$ and $\bmF $, denote the collection of the analog and digital beamformers and the analog combiners, respectively.